campuslightbox/Campus-Lightbox/README.md

    npm start
    ```

-3. To deploy website, run:
+3. To deploy website (⚠️ Caution, test first), run:

    ```bash
     npm run deploy
    ```
 4. Visit the repo's settings, under GitHub Pages and set the Custom domain to: `campuslightbox.com`

-4. Congrats your site is up and running.
+4. Congrats!
+The updated website is up and running.
 To see it live, visit:

    ```https
      https://campuslightbox.com